 Detroit Bankruptcy Lawyer Walter Metzen

-I have been practicing bankruptcy law in Detroit Michigan for over 20 years and have represented over 10,000 clients.
+I have been practicing bankruptcy law in Detroit Michigan for over 28 years and have represented over 20,000 clients over my career.
 I am a Board Certified Specialist in Consumer Bankruptcy Law.
 For a free bankruptcy evaluation, call me at 313-962-4656.